bredelings/BAli-Phy/TODO/WindowsTests.md

    reason to weaken the core report and `draw-tree` checks.

-   Push the cumulative head through the disposable native-only child after the installed CLI and `bp-summarize` checks both pass locally where possible.
+   Push the cumulative head through the disposable native-only child after the installed CLI and `bpy-summarize` checks both pass locally where possible.

 6. **Run testiphy natively.**  Remove the native-Windows exclusion from the existing retrying `Download testiphy test suite` step and run the checkout